SketchOGD: Memory-Efficient Continual Learning: Bounds on Sketching Accuracy

 \end{restatable}

-\begin{remark} Note that this is a tighter bound than Theorem \ref{thm:method-1} when $\Tr(\Sigma_2^{2}) \Tr(\Sigma_1^{-1}) \le \Tr(\Sigma_2)$.The smaller the lower singular values are, and the larger the higher singular values are, the more advantageous this bound becomes.
+\begin{remark} Note that this is a tighter bound than Theorem \ref{thm:method-1} when $\Tr(\Sigma_2^{2}) \Tr(\Sigma_1^{-1}) \le \Tr(\Sigma_2)$.
+The smaller the lower singular values are, and the larger the higher singular values are, the more advantageous this bound becomes.
 One illustrative example is a step-decaying spectral decay such that $\Sigma_1=100 I_{10\times 10}$ and $\Sigma_2=2 I_{100\times 100}$.
 Then, $\Tr(\Sigma_2^{2}) \Tr(\Sigma_1^{-1}) = 40 \le 200 = \Tr(\Sigma_2)$. \end{remark}

-Sketching Method \ref{alg:method3} is a modification of Sketching Method \ref{alg:method2} to take advantage of the symmetric structure of $GG^\top$.
-It turns out that the metric for Sketching Method \ref{alg:method3} is always better than for Sketching Method \ref{alg:method2} as below, so we can transfer our previous results.
+Sketching Method \ref{alg:method3} is a modification of Sketching Method \ref{alg:method2} to take advantage of the symmetric structure of $GG^\top$ via the symmetric sketch in Proposition~\ref{prop:symm-approx}.
+Sketching Method \ref{alg:method3} returns a basis that spans a larger subspace than that from Sketching Method \ref{alg:method2}.
+Any projection onto this larger subspace can only reduce the reconstruction error compared to Sketching Method \ref{alg:method2}.
+Thus, the metric for Sketching Method \ref{alg:method3} is always better than for Sketching Method \ref{alg:method2} as below, so we can transfer our previous results.
 See the appendix for the proof.